Expensify/App/docs/articles/expensify-classic/integrations/HR-integrations/Gusto.md

 ## Can I change the Approval Workflow mode after connecting?

 Yes!
-You can change the Approval Workflow mode two ways:
+You can change the Approval Workflow mode in two ways:

 1. Go to **Settings > Workspaces >  _[Workspace Name]_ > Members**, then scroll down to Approval Mode below the list of workspace members
 2. Go to **Settings > Workspaces >  _[Workspace Name]_ > Connections**, click Configure under Gusto, then select the desired Approval Mode and **Save**